 What We Do

 MSF has been providing free, high-quality counselling to people affected in the valley since 2001.
-Currently, our teams provide counselling services at hospitals in three districts — Baramulla, Pulwama, and Srinagar.
+Currently, our teams provide counselling services at hospitals in four districts: Baramulla, Bandipora, Pulwama, and Srinagar.
 To combat the stigma associated with mental illness, MSF teams also raise awareness on the importance of mental health and the need for availability of mental health services in the valley.

 Years of conflict in Jammu and Kashmir have taken a toll on people’s mental health in the state.
 According to a survey conducted by MSF in 2015, nearly 1.8 million adults (45% of the adult population) in the Kashmir Valley show symptoms of significant mental distress.
 This is compounded by the stigma associated with mental illness.

-MSF continued to provide counselling services at district hospitals in Baramulla, Srinagar, Bandipora, Pulwama; the sub-district hospital in Sopore; and SKIMS Soura in Srinagar.
+MSF continued to provide mental health counselling service at district hospitals in Baramulla, Bandipora, Pulwama, Srinagar, the sub-district hospital in Sopore and SKIMS Soura in Srinagar.